Generation of nearly pure and highly directional magnetic light in fluorescence of rare earth ions: Theory

 The excitation and emission processes in MD fluorescence are in general separated by the Stokes shift.
 Each of the respective processes is described by its corresponding part of $H_{\rm int}$.
 In principle, both ED and MD transitions can be used to promote an occupation level of MD transitions~\cite{Kasperczyk2015}.
 Rare earth ions emission have been known as early as since 1939 to comprise magnetic light~\cite{Deutschbein1939,Judd1962,Ofelt1962,Linares1966}.
-In a trivalent rare earth the emission level (e.g., $^5$D$_0$ for Eu$^{3+}$) can be populated by an initial excitation to a higher $d$-level (e.g., $^5$D$_1$).
+In a trivalent rare-earth the emission level (e.g., $^5$D$_0$ for Eu$^{3+}$) can be populated by an initial excitation to a higher $d$-level (e.g., $^5$D$_1$).
 The initial excitation may involve either ED transitions, MD transitions, or both.
-For example, the $^5$D$_0$ level of Eu$^{3+}$ decays radiatively through either ED transitions [${}^5$D${}_0\to {}^7$F${}_j$ ($j=0,2,3,\ldots, 6$)] or the MD transition (${}^5$D${}_0\to {}^7$F${}_1$)~(see Figure 1 in ref~\citenum{Rikken1995}).
-The ED (MD) transitions can be promoted with {\em electric} ({\em magnetic}) Mie resonances~\cite{Rolly2012b}, which is formally described by $H_{\rm int}$ of eq~\ref{Hint}.
+For example, the $^5$D$_0$ level of Eu$^{3+}$ decays radiatively through either ED transitions [${}^5$D${}_0\to {}^7$F${}_j$ ($j=0,2,3,\ldots, 6$)] or the MD transition (${}^5$D${}_0\to {}^7$F${}_1$)~(see Fig.~(1) in Ref.~\cite{Rikken1995}).
+The ED (MD) transitions can be promoted with \textit{electric} (\textit{magnetic}) Mie resonances~\cite{Rolly2012b}, which is formally described by $H_{\rm int}$ of Eq.~(\ref{Hint}).

-As the above example of Eu$^{3+}$ shows, any MD fluorescence of trivalent rare earth will be accompanied by ED fluorescence.
-To characterize the relation between MD and ED fluorescence, we introduce the branching ratio of the MD transition as~\cite{Ofelt1962,Walsh1998,Nagaishi2003,Luewarasirikul2021} \bg \eta_s=\dfrac{\Gm_{{\rm rad};s}}{\sum_j \Gm_{{\rm rad};j}}, \lb{brdf} \eg where $\Gm_{{\rm rad};j}$ is the radiative decay rate of $j$-th transition and $j=s$ corresponds to a MD transition (e.g., $s=1$ in the case of $^5$D$_0$ level of Eu$^{3+}$ shown in Figure~\ref{fig:scheme}).
-In what follows we shall make use of {\em orientation averaged} radiative decay rates in the presence of a sphere that are entering the branching ratio in eq~\ref{brdf} \cite{Moroz2005,Bharadwaj2007}: $\Gm_{{\rm rad};j} = (\Gm^\perp_{{\rm rad};j} + 2\Gm^\parallel_{{\rm rad};j})/3$, where superscripts ``$\perp$'' and ``$\parallel$'' denote the radial and tangential orientation of the dipole emitter with respect to a sphere surface.
+As the above example of Eu$^{3+}$ shows, any MD fluorescence of trivalent rare-earth will be accompanied by ED fluorescence.
+To characterize the relation between MD and ED fluorescence, we introduce the branching ratio of the MD transition as~\cite{Ofelt1962,Walsh1998,Nagaishi2003,Luewarasirikul2021} \bg \eta_s=\dfrac{\Gm_{{\rm rad};s}}{\sum_j \Gm_{{\rm rad};j}}, \eg where $\Gm_{{\rm rad};j}$ is the radiative decay rate of $j$-th transition and $j=s$ corresponds to a MD transition (e.g., $s=1$ in the case of $^5$D$_0$ level of Eu$^{3+}$ shown in Fig.~\ref{fig:scheme}).
+The emission strength of MD transition and the multitude of ED transitions is determined by the selection rules.
+Improving magnetic light fluorescence therefore presents a challenge in improving the branching ratio of MD compared to the numerous ED transitions as presented in our Eq.~(\ref{brdf}).
+Therefore any search for enhancement of fluorescence from magnetic light presents difficult task of identifying the regions where the combined fluorescence due to multiple electric dipole (ED) transitions becomes negligible compared to the fluorescence of the MD transition.